Rhyl: Buildings, landmarks and attractions

 Rhyl's top attractions on the West Parade are Rhyl Children's Village theme park, and the 250 ft Sky Tower (formerly the Clydesdale Bank tower, brought to Rhyl from the 1988 Glasgow Garden Festival).
 The Sky Tower opened in 1989, but it was closed to the public in 2010 and transformed into an illuminated beacon in 2017.
-A VUE Cinema is also located there.
+A VUE Cinema that closed in January 2025 is also located there.

 On the East Parade is the SeaQuarium.
 Up until 2014, Rhyl Suncentre was also an attraction on the East Parade; an indoor water leisure centre which opened in 1980 at a cost of £4.25 million and featured a heated swimming pool, water chutes and slides, and Europe's first indoor surfing pool.
 The local council closed the centre in early 2014 and it was demolished in 2016.
 A new Travelodge hotel was built next to the site, which opened in early 2019.
 A new indoor/outdoor water park, the SC2, opened further along the promenade in 2019, and includes various pools with water chutes and slides, as well as a separate "Ninja Tag" assault course game complex.
 Also on the East Parade is the New Pavilion Theatre, opened in 1991.
 It has over 1,000 seats and is managed by Denbighshire County Council.
 Redevelopment of the Pavilion theatre in 2017 provided for a new façade, entrance foyer and restaurant, and refurbished bar areas.